kylephillips/simple-locator/readme.txt

 = 1.3.1 =
 * Bug fix - fatal error thrown on some sites when attempting to activate without Advanced Custom Fields installed.
+* Bug fix – error when saving a location using an Advanced Custom Field Google Map field with the included fields visible.

 = 1.3.0 =
 * Important: PHP version 5.4+ is required to run version 1.2.0 or higher.
 To use Simple Locator with PHP version 5.3, version 1.1.5 should be installed.
 Updating to a newer version on servers running older versions of PHP will result in an error.